bids-standard/bids-specification/src/03-modality-agnostic-files.md

 {{ MACROS___make_columns_table(
    {
       "filename": ("REQUIRED", "There MUST be exactly one row for each file."), "acq_time": ("OPTIONAL", "Acquisition time refers to when the first data point in each run was acquired.
-Furthermore, if this header is provided, the acquisition times of all files that to a recording MUST be identical.")
+Furthermore, if this header is provided, the acquisition times of all files that to a recording MUST be identical."), }
-   }
 ) }}